amejiarosario/amejiarosario.github.io/source/_drafts/Data-Structures-Time-Complexity-for-Beginners-lists-arrays-stacks-queues-hash-maps-sets-tutorial.md

 This `DecentHashMap` gets the job done, but still, there are some issues.
 We are using a decent hash function that doesn't produce duplicate values, and that's great.
 However, we have two values in `bucket#0` and two more in `bucket#1`.
 How is that possible??

-Since we are using a limited bucket size of 2, even if the hash code is different all values will fit on the size of the array:
+Since we are using a limited bucket size of 2, we use modulus `%` to loop through the number of available buckets.
+So, even if the hash code is different all values will fit on the size of the array: bucket#0 or bucket#1.

 <!-- [{"key":"cat","hash":3789411390},{"key":"dog","hash":3788563007},{"key":"rat","hash":3789411405},{"key":"art","hash":3789415740}] -->